AnyLog-co/documentation/alerts and monitoring.md

 The script is placed in a file called ***monitor_space*** and is added to the scheduler using the ***schedule*** command:

 <pre>
-schedule new time = 5 minutes and name = "monitor_space" command process !scripts_dir/monitor_space
+schedule new time = 5 minutes and name = "monitor_space" task process !scripts_dir/monitor_space
 </pre>